binerogroup/documentation/_sources/storage/snapshots/create-backup-from-snapshot.rst.txt

 - Under **Project**, click **Volumes** and then **Snapshots** in the sidebar menu.

-- Locate the snapshot in the list and click **Create backup** from its drop down menu to the right.
+- Locate the snapshot in the list and click **Create backup** from its dropdown menu to the right.

 - Input a name for your backup and an optional description.